gokdenizinan/crime-rate-prediction/README.md

 6. **Public transit commute share (%)** — [https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S0801_C01_086E&for=place:*&in=state:06](https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S0801_C01_086E&for=place:*&in=state:06)
 7. **Residential mobility (% different house 1 year ago)** — [https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S0701_C04_001E&for=place:*&in=state:06](https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S0701_C04_001E&for=place:*&in=state:06)
 8. **Changes in Ethinicity (%)** - https://usafacts.org/data/topics/people-society/population-and-demographics/our-changing-population/

+## How I Will Test

+1. **Build one dataset**
+   I will be combining all information that I extracted into a single table.
+   Each row will represent one city in one year, including its corresponding crime level and several social, cultural and economic features.

+2. **Train and test the model**
+   The model will be trained using data from some cities and then will be put in test on others.
+   This will show whether it can predict crime levels for cities it has never seen before.

+3. **Use two different models**
+   I will start with a simple linear model and then use that model to test a more advanced one to compare their performance.

+4. **Evaluate performance**
+   I will measure how succesfuly close the model’s predictions are to the actual crime levels and how well it explains the differences between cities.

+5. **Identify key factors**
+   I will examine which city features stand up and significantly related to crime rates.

+6. **Apply to a new city**
+   Finally, I will use the trained model to estimate the crime level for a new city that was not included in the training data.

+---